 How do I check my BIOS version number?

-There are a couple ways you can check the BIOS version number of your system:
+There are a couple of ways you can check the BIOS version number of your system:

 - Open the Command Prompt window and type, “wmic bios get smbiosbiosversion” (without the quotation marks).
 The returned prompt should tell you the version number.